The IMF: The World’s Controversial Financial Firefighter

 The IMF has been called the world’s “financial crisis firefighter,” relied on by member countries to deal with crippling sovereign debt and prevent contagion from spreading through the global financial system.

-A member country—there are 189 members as of 2020—typically summons the IMF when it can no longer finance imports or service its debt to creditors, a sign of potential crisis.
-The fund will extend the government a loan and help organize a new debt-repayment schedule that the country can manage.
-In exchange, the member agrees to implement IMF reforms designed to rectify its balance of payments and restore foreign exchange reserves in its central bank.
-The lending conditions are designed not only to guarantee the repayment of loans but also to ensure the money borrowed will be spent in line with the stated economic objectives.
-The IMF cannot force its will on member countries; countries accept the fund’s conditioned financial assistance on a voluntary basis.
+A member country—there are 190 members as of 2023—typically summons the IMF when it can no longer finance imports or service its debt to creditors, a sign of potential, or actual, crisis.
+If the country and lender agree on a set of conditions, the fund will extend the government a loan and help organize a new debt-repayment schedule, if needed, that the country can manage.
+In exchange, the member agrees to implement reforms designed to rectify its balance of payments and restore foreign exchange reserves in its central bank.
+Nonetheless, member countries are responsible for their own reform programs, with the IMF supporting viable policies on a conditional basis.

 The IMF and Its Discontents